Aman-kumar990/CODSOFT_TASK-1/README.md

+# **Task 1: Number Game**

+## **Description**

-A Java console-based number guessing game where the system generates a random number between 1 and 100.
-The user guesses the number, and the program gives feedback such as "Too High" or "Too Low" until the correct number is guessed or the attempt limit is reached.
+The Number Game is a Java console-based application where the computer randomly generates a number between 1 and 100, and the user has to guess it within a limited number of attempts.
+After each guess, the program compares the user's input with the generated number and gives feedback such as "Too High" or "Too Low".
+The game continues until the user guesses the correct number or runs out of attempts.

-#### Features
+This project also includes multiple rounds and score tracking, making it more interactive and useful for practicing basic Java programming concepts.

+## **Features**

 - Generates a random number between 1 and 100
 - Accepts user guesses
-- Gives feedback for too high or too low guesses
+- Gives feedback for correct, too high, or too low guesses
 - Limits the number of attempts
-- Supports multiple rounds
+- Allows multiple rounds
-- Displays the user's score
+- Displays score based on rounds played and rounds won

-#### Run Command
+- Handles invalid input

+## **Technologies Used**

+- Java
+- Object-Oriented Programming
+- Console-based User Interface

+## **How to Run**

 ```bash
 javac NumberGame.java
 java NumberGame
 ```